saifulshark/Todo-App/README.md

 # Todo-App
-A localstaorage used to do app.
+A local storage used to do app.
 ## 📝 React Todo App

 A simple and clean Todo List app built using **React 19** and **Vite**, with support for: